-I hit my first DETOUR in June of last year.
+I hit my first detour after five months of sobriety.
 I was living in a studio, and had just started a part-time job that would keep me there.
 Things were really moving along!
-Then, on memorial weekend… I slipped, or should I say tripped, and I broke both of my ankles.
+Then, on a holiday weekend… I slipped, or should I say tripped, and I broke both of my ankles.
 I spent seven weeks in a wheelchair.

 The truth is—I was getting off track.
-I was sober, but my relationship with God started to falter, and my human nature (and rebellious self) drove me to my self-serving ways.
+I was sober, but my relationship with God had started to falter.
+My human nature (and rebellious self) drove me to my self-serving ways.
 My focus took a U-turn, and I headed down a slippery slope.

 I decided to pursue a man.

 In spite of the pain I was in, my girlfriend Sherry and I both got a chuckle out of it.
-I told her that I had been praying for God to give me strength, or any kind of help, to get my feet back on solid ground.
-I wasn’t thinking of something quite so drastic, though!
+I told her that I had been praying for God to give me strength, or any kind of help, to get me back on solid ground.
+I wasn’t thinking of something quite so drastic, though.

 Next Up: Girl Talk- Part Two